Kestra Advisory Services LLC Buys 1,586 Shares of The Kroger Co. (NYSE:KR)

-Kestra Advisory Services LLC boosted its holdings in shares of The Kroger Co.
-(NYSE:KR – Free Report) by 3.9% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 41,859 shares of the company’s stock after acquiring an additional 1,586 shares during the quarter.
-Kestra Advisory Services LLC’s holdings in Kroger were worth $1,967,000 as of its most recent SEC filing.
+Kestra Advisory Services LLC increased its stake in The Kroger Co.
+(NYSE:KR – Free Report) by 3.9% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 41,859 shares of the company’s stock after buying an additional 1,586 shares during the period.
+Kestra Advisory Services LLC’s holdings in Kroger were worth $1,967,000 at the end of the most recent reporting period.

-A number of other large investors also recently bought and sold shares of KR.
-KB Financial Partners LLC purchased a new position in Kroger during the 1st quarter valued at $28,000.
-Resurgent Financial Advisors LLC purchased a new position in Kroger during the 4th quarter valued at $35,000.
-WealthPlan Investment Management LLC boosted its holdings in Kroger by 82.8% during the 2nd quarter.
-WealthPlan Investment Management LLC now owns 2,124 shares of the company’s stock valued at $39,000 after acquiring an additional 962 shares during the period.
-Mcmillion Capital Management Inc. purchased a new position in Kroger during the 2nd quarter valued at $43,000.
-Finally, Key Financial Inc boosted its holdings in Kroger by 36.2% during the 2nd quarter.
-Key Financial Inc now owns 1,008 shares of the company’s stock valued at $47,000 after acquiring an additional 268 shares during the period.
+A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
+Capital World Investors grew its holdings in Kroger by 31.9% in the second quarter.
+Capital World Investors now owns 13,983,501 shares of the company’s stock worth $657,225,000 after purchasing an additional 3,379,062 shares during the period.
+Geode Capital Management LLC increased its position in shares of Kroger by 1.9% during the second quarter.
+Geode Capital Management LLC now owns 13,902,865 shares of the company’s stock valued at $651,696,000 after acquiring an additional 262,777 shares in the last quarter.
+Sanders Capital LLC bought a new stake in shares of Kroger during the first quarter valued at approximately $622,480,000.
+Dimensional Fund Advisors LP increased its position in shares of Kroger by 1.3% during the second quarter.
+Dimensional Fund Advisors LP now owns 11,881,570 shares of the company’s stock valued at $558,379,000 after acquiring an additional 148,288 shares in the last quarter.
+Finally, Morgan Stanley increased its position in shares of Kroger by 5.7% during the fourth quarter.
+Morgan Stanley now owns 9,922,732 shares of the company’s stock valued at $442,355,000 after acquiring an additional 535,244 shares in the last quarter.
 Hedge funds and other institutional investors own 78.98% of the company’s stock.

 Analyst Upgrades and Downgrades

-A number of research firms recently issued reports on KR.
-Telsey Advisory Group restated an “outperform” rating and set a $55.00 price objective on shares of Kroger in a report on Tuesday.
-StockNews.com assumed coverage on Kroger in a report on Thursday, October 5th.
-They issued a “buy” rating for the company.
-Finally, HSBC assumed coverage on Kroger in a report on Friday, September 22nd.
-They issued a “hold” rating and a $52.00 target price for the company.
-One research analyst has rated the stock with a sell rating, seven have given a hold rating and five have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of $52.57.
+Several brokerages recently weighed in on KR.
+StockNews.com began coverage on shares of Kroger in a research report on Thursday, October 5th.
+They set a “buy” rating for the company.
+Telsey Advisory Group reissued an “outperform” rating and set a $55.00 price target on shares of Kroger in a research report on Tuesday.
+Finally, HSBC initiated coverage on shares of Kroger in a research report on Friday, September 22nd.
+They set a “hold” rating and a $52.00 price target for the company.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $52.57.

 The Kroger Co operates as a food and drug retailer in the United States.
 The company operates combination food and drug stores, multi-department stores, marketplace stores, and price impact warehouses.
 Its combination food and drug stores offer natural food and organic sections, pharmacies, general merchandise, pet centers, fresh seafood, and organic produce; and multi-department stores provide apparel, home fashion and furnishings, outdoor living, electronics, automotive products, and toys.